-1 First-Order Language
+2 First-Order Logic

 The language of predicate logic is constructed from a number of different pieces of syntax: variables, constants, function symbols and predicate symbols.
 Both function and predicate symbols are associated with an arity: the number of arguments that are required by the function or predicate.
 We start by defining terms.
-Let \mathcal{V} be a finite (or countable) set of variables and \mathcal{C} a set of constants.
+Let \mathcal{V} be a finite (or countable) set of variables and C a set of constants.

-Definition 1.1 (Terms) Let \mathcal{V} be a set of variable, \mathcal{C} a set of constant symbols and \mathcal{F} a set of function symbols.
+Definition 8 (Terms) Let \mathcal{V} be a set of variable, C a set of constant symbols and \mathcal{F} a set of function symbols.
 Each function symbol is associated with an arity (a positive integer specifying the number of arguments).
-Write $f^{(n)}$ if the arity of f is n.
+Write $f^{(n)}$ when the arity of f is n.
 A term τ is constructed as follows: